f5devcentral/f5-agility-labs-firewall/docs/class1/module1/lab6.rst

 .. note:: This application is accessible, even though there are policy violations, because the “Block” option in the HTTP security policy is not selected.

-11. Browse the applicationb clicking on various links on the sidebar.
+11. Browse the application clicking on various links on the sidebar.

 .. warning:: **If you change the admin password in DVWA, make sure you remember it for later!**